 We pray for the servants gathered here.
 Stay with us as we pray to stay with you, Holy Spirit.

 We are people of the New Testament and responsible for the next generation.
-God give all things that we need, especially Jesus to help and rescue people.
+God gives us all the things that we need, especially Jesus to help and rescue people.
 It requires dedication and sacrifice.

 We understand what He did and His example.
 The goal is for the souls of the lost to be brought into the Kingdom of God.